michaelfranzl/SalorHospitality/README.markdown

 8. Browse to `localhost:3000` and log in as superuser: login "su", password "su"

+# Usage

+After you've logged in, you can click on the client logo on the top left of the screen.
+This opens up the admin menu.
+When you press reload while the admin menu is open, the tables will have handles, with which you can drag them around.
+When the admin menu is closed, it the tables are not moveable any more.
+I believe that the rest of the application is quite straightforward and can be learned by clicking around and trying things out.
+If you are in doubt, contact me.

 # Notes

 BillGastro is work in progress.
 The version on github should work as it is.
+BillGastro was optimized for Mozilla Firefox, because it is open source, free, multi-platform, includes preliminary CSS3 support and is known to adhere to W3C standards.

 # Database structure